-In the everyday workplace tech toolbox, the email signature is often overlooked and underappreciated.
-If it’s been a while since you created your email signature, it’s time to give it a review.
+In the everyday workplace tech toolbox, the email signature is often overlooked and misused.
+If it’s been awhile since you thought about your email signature, it’s time to give it a review.

 Essential elements of an email signature

 Outlook makes it easy to create multiple custom signatures — you can see step-by-step instructions on Microsoft's website.
 The most important part of the email signature is your contact information, says business etiquette expert Jacqueline Whitmore.
 If someone needs to follow up with you, they should immediately know how.
 That means you should always include the following:

 - Your phone number (and fax or mobile numbers, if pertinent)

 - Your firm's mailing address

 - Social media links to either your company's or your personal accounts

 - Your email address, in case the email is forwarded